 Make it a snap by cooking the rice ahead of time and using a food processor to chop up the heart-healthy nuts and shred the cheese.
 Top with fresh herbs for the best flavor.

-It’s got a healthy dose of leafy spinach, good-for-you coconut milk, bananas and almond butter, and a scoop of protein powder to keep you going.
+It has a healthy dose of leafy spinach, good-for-you coconut milk, bananas, almond butter and a scoop of protein powder to keep you going.
 This just might become your go-to shake.